rohanmahy/ietf-drafts/mahy-mimi-groupchat/draft-mahy-mimi-group-chat.md

 how to prove to other members your request is legitimate

 ~~~~~
-if the joining user is a member (affiliation)
+if the joining user is an occupant of the room
     OR
 if the target room is open
     OR